omar-nafea/FullStack/React_Basics/7_ReactLinking&Routing.md

     )
 }
 ```
-There are a few things to unpack here, so here is the explanation of the `LogicalAndExample` component, top to bottom:
+- First, you ask the user to type into the prompt, specifying that you require anything other than a zero character; and you save the input into the `val` value.

-- First, you ask the user to type into the prompt, specifying that you require anything other than a zero character; and you save the input into the val value.
+- In the return statement, an `h1` heading is wrapped inside a div element, and then curly braces are used to include a JSX expression.
-- In the return statement, an h1 heading is wrapped inside a div element, and then curly braces are used to include a JSX expression.
 Inside this JSX expression is a single `&&` operator, which is surrounded by some code both on its left and on its right sides; on the left side, the `val` value is provided, and on the right, a piece of JSX is provided.

 To understand what will be output on screen, consider the following example in standard JavaScript:
 ```js